wp-plugins-mirror/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.14 =
+* Improvement: Introduced smart scan distribution.
+Scan times are now distributed intelligently across servers to provide consistent server performance.
+* Improvement: Introduced light-weight scan that runs frequently to perform checks that do not use any server resources.
+* Improvement: If unable to successfully look up the status of an IP claiming to be Googlebot, the hit is now allowed.
+* Improvement: Scan issue results for abandoned plugins and unpatched vulnerabilities include more info.
+* Fix: Suppressed PHP notice with time formatting when a microtimestamp is passed.
+* Fix: Improved binary data to HTML entity conversion to avoid wpdb stripping out-of-range UTF-8 sequences.
+* Fix: Added better detection to SSL status, particularly for IIS.
+* Fix: Fixed PHP notice in the diff renderer.
+* Fix: Fixed typo in lockout alert.

 = 6.3.12 =
 * Improvement: Adjusted the password audit to use a better cryptographic padding option.